ylxdzsw/sopipe/readme.md

    impractical (for 1-core VPS).
 Sopipe is backed by coroutine and can trivially support large numbers of short-lived connections.
 3. **Portability**: The availability of the components varies from platform to platform, making porting the scripts a hassle.
-Sopipe is designed to be pure-rust that supports statically linking.
+Sopipe is designed to be pure-rust that supports static linking.
 No more cygwin.
 No more dockers.

 ## Gallery